idiap/bob/doc/CxxCoreErrorReporting.rst

 In this guide, we cover use cases for error reporting and logging tools in the following domains:

-* From within libraries: Applicable when you are developing code that will be called by somebody else.
-You don't control the ``main()`` execution loop of the application - i.e. 99% of the time
+* From within libraries.
+This is applicable when you are developing code that will be called by somebody else.
+You normally don't control the ``main()`` execution loop of the application, this should cover 99% of the cases; and
-* At the application level: You are creating a top-level script or application and control the main loop of execution
+* At the application level.
+This is applicable when you are creating a top-level script or application and control the main loop of execution.

-In each of the situations, these may occur:
+In each of the situations, the following may occur:

-* You want to report something that is not a problem
+* you want to report something that is not a problem,
-* You want to report a non-fatal problem
+* you want to report a non-fatal problem, or
-* You want to report a fatal problem
+* you want to report a fatal problem.

 Before reading this manual, be sure to understand in which of the two-levels you are developing or modifying code.
 If unsure, please read :ref:`case-study`.